 I will announce in class and on the course website when we have a new problem set; the problem set will be due in class one week after it is posted.
-A tentative (subject to modification) schedule has been posted online.
 The solutions for the problem set will be posted on the course's website after the problem set is due.